zestia/ember-async-tooltips/README.md

 #### Manual positioning

-Setting the `@position` argument will compute `top` and `left` CSS properties to position the tooltip around the outside edge of the tooltipper component that caused it to display.
+Setting the `@position` argument will compute `top` and `left` CSS properties to position the tooltip around the outside edge of the tooltipper that caused it to display.

 ```handlebars
 <ToolTipper @tooltip={{component "tooltip" position="bottom left"}} />